heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 ### Vertical scaling

-Vertical scaling is limited by the capacity of the hardware: at a certain point, you cannot add more resources to a server.
+Vertical scaling is limited by the hardware: at a certain point, you cannot add more/better resources to a server.

-I (Ludovic) recommend to use vertical scaling as much as possible before switching to horizontal scaling.
-Adding new resources to a server is (usually) easy and fast.
-Horizontal scaling is (much) more complex to setup and maintain and can introduce new issues (e.g. network latency, data consistency, etc.).
-It is also more expensive (usually).

 ### Horizontal scaling

-Horizontal scaling is limited by the capacity of the software.
+Horizontal scaling is often limited by the software.

 Instead of adding more resources to your server, you add more (smaller) servers to your system.